Mah4-web/Mah4-web/README.md

 ## 👋 Hi there, I'm Maha.

 - 🎓 I'm a software development student on a mission to build cool, creative, and meaningful projects.
 I put my heart and soul into everything I do — whether it's writing code, solving a tricky problem, or trying a new recipe in the kitchen. ❤️
-- 🔭 I’m currently working on responsive image gallery using React.
+- 🔭 I’m currently feasting on code, sipping on code, resting on code, and having wild dreams full of code.
+      It’s all I am.
+It’s all I do. 🔥💻
 - 🌱 I’m currently learning:
   - **Frontend:** HTML, CSS, JavaScript, React, Vite
   - **Backend:** Python, SQL